rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/Readme.md

 Furthermore, there is a refresh button.
 A click on it also refreshes the list data.

 The topics we will discuss in this tutorial include:
-- [Set up a reactive state, selections, and UI interactions][1-setup]
+- [Setting up a reactive state, selections, and UI interactions][1-setup]
-- [Handle @Inputs reactively][2-input-bindings]
+- [Handling @Inputs reactively][2-input-bindings]
-- [Handle @Output reactively][3-output-bindings]
+- [Handling @Output reactively][3-output-bindings]
-- [Create a global state and attach it to components][4-global-state]
+- [Creating a global state and attach it to components][4-global-state]
-- [Handle Side Effects reactively][5-side-effects]
+- [Handling Side Effects reactively][5-side-effects]
 <!-- - [Presenter Pattern][6-presenter-pattern] -->

-You can also check out the full solution after applying all the above steps in [here](https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/solution)
+You can also check out the full solution after applying all the above steps [here](https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/solution).

 # How to use this tutorial